 Chapter 4 – LOCAL CODE ADOPTION

-001 No county, city or village shall enforce a lighting and thermal efficiency ordinance, resolution, code, or standard which is not equivalent to the Nebraska Energy Code as set forth in Neb.
-Rev. Stat. § 81-1618, except as set forth in section 003 of this chapter.
+001 Any county, city or village may adopt and enforce a lighting and thermal efficiency ordinance, resolution, code, or standard.
+Such ordinance, resolution, code or standard shall be deemed equivalent to the Nebraska Energy Code if it does not result in energy consumption greater than would result from the strict application of the Nebraska Energy Code and is reasonably consistent with the intent of Neb.
+Rev. Stat. § 81-1608 to 81-1626.
+Any building or portion thereof subject to the jurisdiction of and inspected by such county, city or village shall be deemed to comply with Neb.
+Rev. Stat § 81-1608 to 81-1626 if it meets the standards of such ordinance, resolution, code or standards.
+Such county, city or village may by ordinance or resolution prescribe a schedule of fees sufficient to pay the costs incurred pursuant to Neb.
+Rev. Stat. § 81-1608 to 81-1626.

-002 Any county, city or village may adopt and enforce a lighting and thermal efficiency ordinance, resolution, code, or standard which is equivalent to the Nebraska Energy Code as set forth in Neb.
-Rev. Stat. § 81-1618, and may charge a fee sufficient to pay for the costs incurred in enforcing such a code.
-The clerk of a county, city or village which adopts a local code pursuant to this law shall notify the Office of the adoption of such code.
+002 The clerk of a county, city or village which adopts a local code pursuant to this law shall notify the Office of the adoption of such code.
 The letter of notification shall include:

 002.01 the technical basis of the local code,